Learning and Teaching

 A Focus on Educating the Whole Learner

-Learning & Teaching, Georgetown University’s Teacher Residency Program, centers the education of the whole learner.
+Learning & Teaching, Georgetown University’s Teacher Residency Program, centers on the education of the whole learner.
 Whether it is building relationships with students, honing your instructional practice, gaining pedagogical content knowledge in your licensure area, generating insights into classroom dynamics, developing a cultural competence to bridge worlds of experience, or understanding how data can inform your craft, the goal is to ensure that you have the instructional skill and professional awareness to spark and spur learning for every student.
 We currently offer licensure training to work with English language learners (ESL/ELL) in K-12 settings.

 All applicants to the Teaching Residency Program are considered for merit-based scholarships, distributed on the basis of exceptional ability and talent based on information presented during the admissions process – no additional application necessary.
 In addition, there are scholarship funds available with the aim of diversifying the teacher pipeline.
 Priority for these scholarships funds will be given to multilingual applicants and applicants from diverse backgrounds.
 Funding for these scholarships is provided by Project ELEECT.